t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 Security is a key requirement in any communication system.
 However, security is an even more critical requirement in real-world IoT deployments for several reasons.
 First, compromised IoT systems can not only endanger the privacy and security of a user, but can also cause physical harm.
 This is because IoT systems often comprise sensors, actuators and other connected devices in the physical environment of the user which could adversely affect the user if they are compromised.
 Second, a vulnerable IoT system means that an attacker can alter the functionality of a device from a given manufacturer.
 This not only affects the manufacturer's brand image, but can also leak information that is very valuable for the manufacturer (such as proprietary algorithms).
 Third, the impact of attacking an IoT system goes beyond a specific device or an isolated system since compromised IoT systems can be misused at scale.
 For example, they may be used to perform a Distributed Denial of Service (DDoS) attack that limits the availability of other networks and services.
 The fact that many IoT systems rely on standard IP protocols allows for easier system integration, but this also makes attacks on standard IP protocols widely applicable in other environments.
 This results in new requirements regarding the implementation of security.

 The term security subsumes a wide range of primitives, protocols, and procedures.
-For instance, it includes the basic provision of security services that include confidentiality, authentication, integrity, authorization, source authentication, and availability along with some augmented services, such as duplicate detection and detection of stale packets (timeliness).
-These security services can be implemented by means of a combination of cryptographic mechanisms, such as block ciphers, hash functions, or signature algorithms, and non-cryptographic mechanisms, which implement authorization and other security policy enforcement aspects.
-For ensuring security in IoT networks, we should not only focus on the required security services, but also pay special attention to the security procedures, i.e., how these services are realized in the overall system and how the security functionalities are executed in practice.
+For instance, the term security includes services such as confidentiality, authentication, integrity, authorization, source authentication, and availability.
+The term security often also includes augmented services such as duplicate detection and detection of stale packets (timeliness).
+These security services can be implemented through a combination of cryptographic mechanisms such as block ciphers, hash functions, and signature algorithms; as well as non-cryptographic mechanisms that implement authorization and other security policy enforcement aspects.
+For ensuring security in IoT networks, one should not only focus on the required security services, but also pay special attention to how the services are realized in the overall system.

 # Security Threats and Managing Risk {#sec3}